OpenArabicPE/authority-files/README.md

 ## XSLT

+- [ ] `oape:query-bibliography()` rightfully tries to find data in a central bibliography and utilises `oape:get-entity-from-authority-file` to do so.
+    - in some cases, when the authority file is not explicitly referenced in `@ref`, it might be better to just use local information from the `<bibl>` the function was called on
 - [ ] support full URLs in `@ref` in the XSLT linking entity names to authority files.
     + add param whether to output private URI scheme or full URLs
 - [ ] `@type='noAddName'` is missing whitespace between name components in some cases